The role of electron interactions in a failed insulator revealed by shot noise: Analysis and Discussion

+To describe the effects of e-e interaction-mediated hopping on conductivity, we propose a simple empirical model in the spirit of the parallel resistor formula (PRF) commonly applied to metals with PTCR in the Ioffe-Regel limit~\cite{Hussey2004}.
+Our approximation extends this model to NTCR.
+We assume that e-e interaction-mediated hopping provides a transport channel parallel to phonon-mediated hopping, which is dominant below the VRH localization temperature $T_0$.
+At $T>T_0$, both Mott and ES VRH models give $\rho_{e-ph}(T)=\rho_{e-ph}(T_0)T_0/T$ reflecting the Raleigh-Jeans law for the phonon population.
+On the other hand, the rate of e-e interaction-mediated hopping is temperature independent if disorder and lifetime broadening dominate over thermal effects.
+The formula $\frac{1}{\rho(T)}=\frac{1}{\rho_{e-e}}+\frac{T}{T_0\rho_{e-ph}(T_0)}$ provides a good approximation for the temperature-dependent resistivities of $\beta$-Ta and all nitrogen-doped Ta films, Fig.~\ref{fig:4}(c).

+According to our model, nearly constant resistivity of pure $\beta$-Ta indicates that the contribution of hopping mediated by e-e interaction to the conductivity is dominant.
+In contrast, the two contributions to hopping become comparable at high temperatures and large nitrogen doping.
+These results are consistent with our Mott-Hubbard model: in the limit of purely disorder-driven localization, charge fluctuations vanish so the effects of e-e interaction on both hopping and localization are reduced.
+In Fig.~\ref{fig:4}(d), this is reflected by the rapid reduction of the conductivity $\sigma_{e-e}$ with increased doping.
+This competition between interactions and disorder is distinct from the Mott-Anderson MIT mechanism.

-We now show that these properties are consistent with short electron lifetime due to strong e-e interactions, as inferred from the short thermalization length $l_{th}<8$~nm.
-Bloch electrons can be described by the Green's function $G(\mathbf{k},E) = (E - \epsilon(k) -\Sigma)^{-1}$, where $E$ is energy relative to Fermi surface, $\mathbf{k}$ is the wavevector, $\epsilon(k)$ is the bare single-particle energy, and $\Sigma(E,\mathbf{k})=\Sigma'-i\gamma$ is the self-energy determined by e-e interactions~\cite{Camacho2022,GreenFunc,Yong2008,Keyan2010}.
-In Fermi liquids, the lifetime $\tau=\hbar/\gamma$ diverges at $E\to0$ due to the constraints imposed by momentum conservation~\cite{RevModPhys.94.041002}.
-For quasi-localized electrons, interactions are not constrained by momentum conservation, so lifetime does not necessarily diverge at small $E$.
-Thus, ``failed" insulators may realize an extreme limit of energy-independent relaxation, the other extreme being Fermi liquids (Ohmic relaxation $\tau\propto E^2$), with `strange" metals characterized by Planckian relaxation ($\tau\propto E$) representing an intermediate case.
+Localization driven by e-e interaction can be interpreted as a consequence of dressing, qualitatively similar to the polaron formation due to e-ph interactions.
+In weakly-interacting ordered systems, e-e interactions renormalize the band properties of electrons, similar to the mobile Fröhlich polaron.
+Quasi-particle lifetime diverges at vanishing energy $E\to0$ relative to the Fermi surface due to the constraints imposed by momentum conservation, and the corresponding self-energy is real.
+Our Mott-Hubbard model demonstrates that in systems that satisfy the Mott localization criterion $U\gtrsim V$ but avoid Mott-Anderson localization due to the their multi-orbital valence structure, e-e interactions can result in small polaron-like states localized by single-particle dephasing.
+Their dynamics is not constrained by the single-particle momentum or energy conservation due to the exchange with the electron bath.
+Thus, ``failed" insulators realize an extreme limit of energy-dependent single-particle relaxation, the other extreme being Fermi liquids (Ohmic relaxation $\tau\propto 1/E^2$), with ``strange" metals characterized by Planckian relaxation ($\tau\propto1/E$) representing an intermediate case~\cite{RevModPhys.94.041002}.